Hiring A Personal Care Assistant: Arranging Your Own Care

 Employes can choose whether or not to include bank holidays as part of a worker’s statutory annual leave.

 If your employee is pregnant, they may be entitled to statutory maternity leave when the baby is born.
-Statutory Maternity Leave and Statutory Maternity Pay (SMP) consists of ‘ordinary maternity leave’, which is 26 weeks and ‘additional maternity leave’, which is another 26 weeks, totally 52 weeks.
+Statutory Maternity Leave and Statutory Maternity Pay (SMP) consists of ‘ordinary maternity leave’, which is 26 weeks, and ‘additional maternity leave’, which is another 26 weeks, total 52 weeks.

 Employees are paid SMP for up to 39 weeks.
 GOV.UK states that the amount your employee is paid works out as: